bwfiq/elearning_app/README.md

     *   Storage of user information (username, full name, email, profile picture, registration date).
     *   User homepage displaying user information, enrolled courses, status updates.
     *   Discoverable and visible user homepages.
+    *   Profile picture upload and display.
+    *   Profile editing (full name, email, profile picture).
 *   **Status Updates:**
     *   Students can post status updates to their home pages.
 *   **Courses:**
     *   Teachers can create courses with names and descriptions.
-    *   Students can view a list of available courses and enroll.
+    *   Students can view a list of available courses and enroll/unenroll.
     *   Teachers can upload course materials (text, files).
+    *   Teachers can remove students from courses.
 *   **Course Materials:**
-    * Course material objects linked to course objects
+    *   Course material objects linked to course objects.
-    * Materials can be text, PDFs, images or other file objects
+    *   Materials can be text, PDFs, images or other file objects.
-    * Materials are uploaded by teachers
+    *   Materials are uploaded by teachers.
 *   **Course Feedback:**
     *   Students can leave feedback for a course.
 *   **Real-time Chat (Basic):**
     *   Basic real-time text chat functionality using WebSockets.
+*   **Notifications:**
+    *   Asynchronous notifications using Celery for:
+        *   Students when they enroll or unenroll in courses.
+        *   Teachers when students enroll in their courses.
+        *   Students when new material is added to a course.
+        *   Students when they are removed from a course.
+    *   User-specific notification feed with read/unread status.
 *   **REST API:**
     *   RESTful interface for user data (list, detail, registration, status updates).
     *   Token-based authentication using `rest_framework_simplejwt`.

-### To Be Implemented

-*   **Teacher Functionality:**
-    *   Teacher search for students and other teachers.
-    *   Teacher removal/blocking of students from courses.
-*   **Notifications:**
-    *   Notifications to teachers when students enroll in their courses.
-    *   Notifications to students when new material is added to a course.

 ## Technology Stack